NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/Pipeline Implementation/Part 1: Initial EMR Data Ingestion.md

   - **watermarkcolumnname**: The column used for incremental loads (used to track where the last load finished).
   - **loaddate**: The timestamp when the load operation completed.

+By triggering the pipeline and ensuring that the audit table is populated, you can maintain an organised log of all data load activities.
+This helps monitor the pipeline's execution, understand the volume of data processed, and ensure the correctness of data loads over time.
 ---
 ## Pipeline Limitation
 The current pipeline has a limitation where it processes tables sequentially rather than in parallel.